Minnesota plays the Bruins Friday-Sunday, Feb. 15-17

 In 2002, Oakes helped C.J.
 Woodrow go 7-1 in the Big Ten and become the first Minnesota pitcher to receive Big Ten Pitcher of the Year honors.
 Oakes played a big role in Josh Oslin receiving Second-Team All-Big Ten honors in 2007, and also helped guide Cole DeVries to Second-Team honors in 2006.
 Matt Loberg received Second-Team All-Big Ten honors in 2005, while John Gaub to third-team honors.

-Minnesota has had a pitcher named Second-Team All-Big Ten or better in all but two years that Oakes has been the pitching coach with the program.
+Minnesota has had a pitcher named Second-Team All-Big Ten or better in all but three years that Oakes has been the pitching coach with the program.

-Oakes has had 23 pitchers drafted in his time at Minnesota.
-TJ Oakes was selected by the Colorado Rockies in 2012.
+Oakes has had 26 pitchers drafted in his time at Minnesota.
+A year after Windle, Snelten and Drew Ghelfi were chosen, Alec Crawford was drafted by the Rockies in 2014.
+Before that, TJ Oakes was selected by the Colorado Rockies in 2012.
 Following the 2011 stint, Scott Matyas was drafted by the Detroit Tigers, TJ Oakes was drafted by the Minnesota Twins and Austin Lubinsky was drafted by the San Francisco Giants.
 In 2010, Seth Rosin was selected in the fourth round of the draft by the San Francisco Giants.

 Currently, six former Gopher pitchers who were drafted are playing Major League or Minor League Baseball.
 Twins closer Glen Perkins was selected as an All-Star in both 2013 and 2014.
 Seth Rosin made his Major League debut for the Texas Rangers in 2014.